-Sarah Pratt Public Access Counselor Office of the Attorney General 500 S. 2nd Street Springfield, Illinois 62701
+Leah Bartelt Public Access Counselor Office of the Attorney General 500 S. 2nd Street Springfield, Illinois 62701

-To submit a request for review by electronic mail, please email the request to publicaccess@atg.state.il.us.
+To submit a request for review by electronic mail, please email the request to public.access@ilag.gov.

 The Request for Review does not need to follow any particular format.
 If you would like to use a sample request form, however, please visit our website at IllinoisAttorneyGeneral.gov.